Řecko

 KEY FEATURES

-- Combination of an inexpensive but well-educated workforce
+- Combination of an affordable yet well-educated workforce

 - Producer and exporter of high-quality jewelry